-- Add the vanilla bean paste, lemon extract, and egg yolk (if using) and beat until well mixed, stopping to scrape the sides of the bowl as needed.
+- Add the vanilla bean paste, lemon extract, and egg yolk and beat until well mixed, stopping to scrape the sides of the bowl as needed.
 Add the cassava flour and sea salt and beat just until combined.

 - Transfer the dough onto a piece of parchment and shape into a log about five inches long and two inches in diameter.
 Roll the log gently with your hands to smooth the sides, then wrap it in the parchment and refrigerate for at least two hours or up to 3-5 days.

 - When you are ready to bake the cookies, preheat the oven to 350°F and line a baking sheet with parchment.
 Use a sharp knife to slice the log into round about ⅓-inch thick; you should have 12.
 Place them on the baking sheet at least an inch apart and bake for about 15 minutes, or until the bottoms are golden brown but the tops of the cookies are still pale.
-Cool for 1-2 minutes on the baking sheet, then transfer to a rack to cool completely.
+Cool for at least 10 minutes on the baking sheet, then transfer to a rack to cool completely.

-- To make the glaze, which the lemon juice, powdered sugar, and salt in a small bowl until smooth.
+- To make the glaze, whisk the lemon juice, powdered sugar, and salt in a small bowl until smooth.
 Drizzle over the cooled cookies.
 Let the glaze set for about 15 minutes before serving.

 This post is sponsored by Rodelle.
 Thank you so much for supporting the sponsors that help keep A Calculated Whisk up and running!